Parent page: Working with Managed Components

 Part Requests can be grouped based on any of the visible column headings.
 To do this, click and hold on a column header, then drag and drop it onto the text that says

 Drag a column header here to group by that column.

 An example of customized grouping (by the Assignee column).

 Part requests can be sorted by a specific column by clicking on that column's header.
 Click once to sort in ascending order (based on the content of that column).
 Click again to sort in descending order.

 You can sort by multiple columns.
 With the part requests already sorted by a specific column, Shift+click on another column to 'sub-sort' by the content of that column.

 The right-click context menu for the upper region also contains the following useful commands when working with part requests:

-- Operations » Create Component – this command allows you to quickly create a shell Component Item from the part request, giving the assigned Librarian a starting point with which to craft the required component.
-The temporary Component Editor will open in Altium Designer in its Single Component Editing mode – ready for direct editing of the component.
-Define the component, add domain models, and save to the Workspace.
+- Operations » Create Component - this command allows you to quickly create a shell Component Item from the part request, giving the assigned Librarian a starting point with which to craft the required managed component.
+The temporary Component Editor will open in Altium Designer in its Single Component Editing mode - ready for direct editing of the component.
+Information from the part request is taken as applicable (e.g. parameteric data).
+Complete the component's definition, add domain models, and release.